Languedoc, La Clape

-Our vineyard, whipped by the tramontane, draws its singularity from a cracked limestone soil which, combined with a maritime Mediterranean climate, has favoured the maintenance of a great biodiversity (garrigue) and brings to our Mediterranean wines a lot of freshness, minerality and race.
+Our vineyard, whipped by the tramontane, draws its singularity from a cracked limestone soil which, combined with a maritime Mediterranean climate, has favored the maintenance of a great biodiversity (garrigue) and brings to our Mediterranean wines a lot of freshness, minerality and race.

 Namely, we are voluntarily not going towards the Organic Label, because the cultural constraints are such, that we would expose ourselves to lose 10/15% of our yields, which are already very low, because of repeated years of drought since the 2015 vintage.